 Chinese New Year also known as Lunar New Year, is one of the most significant holidays in China and the rest of Asian world.
-This 15 days long festival occurs between January and February and this year starts on February, 19 2015.
+This 15 days long festival occurs between January and February.
 This beautiful festival is the time to welcome longevity, wealth and prosperity.
 During the holiday Chinese people spend time with their dear ones, honor elderly members of the family, pray, and exchange Chinese New Year Gifts.

 Symbols of Chinese New Year

 Flowers – Flowers play an important part in New Year’s celebration in China.
 Two flowers in particular that are often associated with Chinese New Year are the plum blossom that symbolizes courage and hope and the water narcissus signifying good luck and fortune.

 Color – The main color of the holiday is red.
 Red symbolizes fire, which according to a legend can scare away bad luck, bring happiness and success.
 During Chinese New Year celebration people prefer wearing red clothes, decorate their homes in red and gold (the other significant color in Chinese culture), and give children “lucky money” in red envelopes that are believed to ward off evil spirits.

 Tangerines & Oranges– Tangerines in Chinese sounds similar to the word “luck” and orange sounds like the Chinese word for “wealth”.
 Through the play of words, the Chinese is associating the gift of orange and tangerine as having an abundance of happiness and prosperity.
 The bright orange color of the fruits also symbolizes ‘gold’, hence it has an auspicious meaning to bring in good luck and wealth.

 Fireworks – The fireworks that shower the festivities are rooted in an ancient custom.
 Long ago, people in China lit bamboo stalks, believing that the crackling flames would frighten away evil spirits.